 - Kettlebell wrist guards.
 If you're prone to bruising or get into exercises that require the kettlebell to be racked at your forearm, or do cleans and snatches, these are great.

-- 4'x3' Tractor Supply Co rubber mats, $25/ea.
-Small enough to tuck away, thick enough to save your floor from wayward bells, price is right.
+- 4'x3' rubber mats.
+Small enough to tuck away, thick enough to save your floor from wayward bells.
+I have 2 that I push together during workouts.
+You can find similar at a Tractor Supply & Co store.

 Want to buy your own kettlebell set?